TheMisterPin/shiny-things/README.md

 A collection of Prisma schema examples, queries, and other Prisma related goodies.
 [Navigate to Prisma Snippets](post/prisma.md)

+### Axios Snippets 📘

+A collection of Axios examples, including fetching the data, and displaying it in React [Navigate to Prisma Snippets](post/Axios.md)

 ### More Shiny Things ✨

 Other interesting projects and experiments I've worked on.
 They range from small scripts to experimental UI components.

 ---

 Feel free to explore and get inspired!
-For any questions or collaborations, reach out to me on [GitHub](your-github-profile-link).
+For any questions or collaborations, reach out to me on [GitHub]([TheMisterPin](https://github.com/TheMisterPin/)).

 [Back to Top](#my-snippets-and-shiny-things-repository-)